 About Open Access

-Characterisation of Human proximal tubule cell monolayers as a model of proximal renal xenobiotic secretion
+Characterisation of human tubular cell monolayers as a model of proximal tubular xenobiotic handling

 Lookup NU author(s)

 Dr Rachel Sayer

 Brown CDA, Sayer R, Windass AS, Haslam IS, De Broe ME, D'Haese PC, Verhulst A